exurd/WiiShopliftingChannel/README.md

 If you do not want to install anything, press the Home Button and the program will exit.

-When you open the Wii Shop Channel, make sure to select Yes to downloading the title.
-If you lose the download screen, you will have to open the `WiiShopliftingChannel` program and select your title to access the screen again.
+When you open the Wii Shop Channel, select Yes to download the title.
+If you lose the download screen, you must open the `WiiShopliftingChannel` program and choose your title to reaccess the screen.

 # Compiling